Jump to content

 "You," I frowned as I made questioning gestures with my hands out of frustration.
 "You were the one who sent me a copy of the key in the first place.
 Not to mention you didn't hear my knocking at the front door, nor did you lock this door!"

-"Frankly, kid, I was getting tired of training assistants only for them to discover my frolicking ways," he spoke the last two words in a high, shrilly tone of mockery.
+"Frankly, kid, I was getting tired of training assistants discovering my frolicking ways," he spoke the last two words in a high, shrilly tone of mockery.
 "Only to run off and plead to be reassigned to someone else.
 This time, I wanted everything out in the open from the beginning.
-From the look on your face, maybe I went a little overboard?"
+Though, from the look on your face, maybe I went a little overboard?"

 And then, Revelin's lips formed into the smirk that I would grow to hate and love.
-At that moment, however, I didn't think anything of the smirk and how it never boded well.
+At that moment, however, I didn't think anything of that expression and how it never boded well.

-"Have you ever operated an Arch-Passage before, kid?"
+"Have you ever operated an Arch-Passage before, little one?"
 He asked.

 "Don't call me that; I'm twenty-one," I responded immediately.
 The question took a while to sink in.
 "An Arch-Passage?
-No, not yet, sir."
+Not yet, sir."

 "Very well," Revelin replied as he dug for his pants and finally slipped them on.
 My gaze couldn't help but be drawn to his backside with the movement.
 Shit.
 What was wrong with me?